Ahmed96Mah/Ahmed96Mah/README.md

-- 👋 Hi, I’m Ahmed Mahmoud
+- 👋 Hi, I’m Ahmed Mahmoud Abdalwahab
-- 👀 I’m interested in Front-End WebDev
+- 👀 I’m a Full-Stack Web Developer
-- 🌱 I’m currently learning Front-End Materials
+- 🌱 I’m currently learning web development frameworks
-- 💞️ I’m looking to collaborate on Anything related to front-end to improve my skills
+- 💞️ I’m looking to collaborate on Anything related to front-end (or full-stack) to improve my skills
 - 📫 How to reach me ahmed96mahmoud1996@gmail.com

 <!---